-MASTER OF PROFESSIONAL ACCOUNTANCY
+MASTER OF PROFESSIONAL ACCOUNTANCY Currently not accepting students.

 The Master of Professional Accountancy program is designed to provide an in-depth study within the field of accounting.
 The program offers advanced study for individuals engaged in or seeking careers in public accounting, industry, and government.